Lawmakers pressure Google to share how YouTube collects, uses kids' data

-Two lawmakers sent a letter to Google CEO Sundar Pichai on Monday, asking that the company provide information on how its subsidiary YouTube collects data on child users.
+Two lawmakers sent a letter to Google CEO Sundar Pichai on Monday, asking the company to provide information on how its subsidiary YouTube collects data on child users.

 Rep. David Cicilline, a Democrat from Rhode Island, and Jeff Fortenberry, a Republican from Nebraska, said in their letter that YouTube's data collection practices "may not be in compliance with the Children's Online Privacy Protection Act of 1998," or COPPA, a federal law regulating user data collection from sites with users under 13 years old.

-In their letter to Pichai, Cicilline and Fortenberry ask that Google to respond questions such as whether any data is collected on viewers of children's programs on YouTube, and whether that data is used for targeted ads.
+In their letter to Pichai, Cicilline and Fortenberry ask that Google respond to questions such as whether children's programs on YouTube are marked to prevent data collection, and whether any data that may be collected is used for targeted ads.
 They also ask why there isn't an age gate to prevent underage users from accessing videos on the platform, and how the company determines whether a user is a child.
 The representatives ask for a response by Oct.
 17.

+"Protecting kids and families has always been a top priority for us," a YouTube representative said in a statement.
+"Because YouTube is not for children, we've invested significantly in the creation of the YouTube Kids app to offer an alternative specifically designed for children.
+We appreciate all efforts to protect families and children online and look forward to working with members of Congress to answer their questions."

 The letter comes as tech companies face mounting scrutiny over data collection and user privacy.
 Facebook is still reeling from the Cambridge Analytica scandal, in which data from as many as 87 million Facebook users was improperly shared with the political consultancy.
 Facebook CEO Mark Zuckerberg testified before Congress over user privacy in April.

-YouTube has also faced heat from lawmakers after Russian trolls tried to use the site to meddle in the 2016 US presidential election.
+YouTube has also faced heat from lawmakers after Russian trolls used the site to meddle in the 2016 US presidential election.
 It's also been criticized for inadvertently highlighting fake news and misinformation.

-In addition, YouTube has been scrutinized for other child-related issues, such as failing to take down videos featuring disturbing content aimed at children, such as one video depicting Mickey Mouse in a pool of blood.
+In addition, YouTube has been criticized for failing to quickly take down videos featuring disturbing content aimed at children, such as one video depicting Mickey Mouse in a pool of blood.
 The company has since cut off advertising revenue from inappropriate videos and added 10,000 content moderators to review objectionable content.
 It also introduced stronger parental controls, allowing adults to handpick the videos and channels their children have access to.

 Discuss: Lawmakers pressure Google to share how YouTube collects, uses kids' data